-GENERAL TERMS AND CONDITIONS OF PURCHASE ORDER

-Unless specifically stated otherwise, the following clauses shall form the terms and conditions of the Purchase Order.
-VENDOR shall be deemed to have agreed to be bound by this terms and conditions by accepting the Purchase Order.
+Unless specifically stated otherwise, the following clauses shall form the terms and conditions of the Agreement as defined herein.
+Vendors shall be deemed to have agreed to be bound by this terms and conditions by accepting the Purchase Order.

 DEFINITION

-PURCHASER shall mean KUB Malaysia Berhad or any of its subsidiaries or associate companies as named in the Purchase Order.

-VENDOR shall mean the person or entity to which the Purchase Order is addressed to whom shall be responsible for the supply of Goods and/or performance of the Services for PURCHASER as stated in the Purchase Order.

-Agreement refers collectively to the Purchase Order, this General Terms and Conditions of Purchase Order and any other document which is attached to and incorporated by reference in the Purchase Order or this General Terms and Conditions of Purchase Order.
+Agreement refers collectively to the Purchase Order, this General Terms and Conditions and any other document which is attached or referenced herein.

+Purchase Order refers to the document stating the Goods, Services and/or Works to be delivered or completed, issued by the PURCHASER to the VENDOR.

+PURCHASER shall mean Solar Gas Sdn Bhd.

-Goods shall mean the goods, materials, supplies, equipments or other items as described in the Purchase Order.
+VENDOR shall mean the person or entity addressed in the Purchase Order responsible for the supply of Goods and/or performance of the Services or Work for PURCHASER.

-Services shall mean services described in the Purchase Order and which are to be performed by the VENDOR.
+Goods shall mean the goods, materials, supplies, equipment or other items.
+Services shall mean services which are to be performed.
+Work shall mean Goods and/or Services.

-Delivery Date shall mean delivery date and/or term stated in the Purchase Order.
+Delivery Date shall mean date where Goods and Services or Work are to be delivered and/or completed.

-Site shall mean delivery point and/or place or places for delivery of the Goods and/or Services as described in Purchase Order.
+Site shall mean delivery point and/or place or places for delivery or completion of the Goods and/or Services or Work.

-Work shall mean the supply of Goods and/or performance of any Services in accordance with the Agreement.

-Purchase Order shall mean purchase order issued by the PURCHASER to the VENDOR in respect of the supply of Goods or the performance of Services which shall be subject to the terms of the Agreement.
+Quotation shall be the description of the Goods/Services and the cost for the particular Goods/Services.

 CONFIRMATION

-PURCHASER has an absolute discretion to cancel or vary the Purchase Order at any time before the VENDOR signs and returns the accompanying confirmation of the Purchase Order to PURCHASER without any liability against any losses, costs, expenses or damages that may be incurred by VENDOR pursuant to such cancellation or variation.
+2.1 PURCHASER has an absolute discretion to cancel or vary the Purchase Order at any time without any liability against any losses, costs, expenses or damages that may be incurred by VENDOR pursuant to such cancellation or variation.

+2.2 Goods must be shipped or delivered as per instruction and must conform in all respects with requirements as to quantity and material and specification stated in the purchase order.

+2.3 Goods supplied against this order are subject to our inspection and approval.

+2.4 Goods shall be returned to the Vendor or Contractor if found not satisfactory and/or not conforming with 2.2

+2.5 We reserve the rights to cancel this order if the goods or services are not delivered within the time specified.

+2.6 Purchase Order No. must be stated in all documents eg Delivery Notes, Invoice, Receipt, Bills of Lading etc.

 DELIVERY

-The supply and delivery of the Goods and/or the performance of the Services shall be governed by and construed in accordance with the payment and delivery terms as stated in Purchase Order.
+The supply and delivery of the Goods and/or the performance of the Works and Services shall be governed by and construed in accordance with the payment and delivery terms.

-The VENDOR shall ensure that the Goods are delivered to the Site and/or Services performed by the scheduled Delivery Date and in accordance with the terms and conditions statedherein.
+The VENDOR shall ensure that the Goods are delivered to the Site and/or Services performed by the scheduled Delivery as stated herein.

-Without prejudice to the VENDOR’s obligation to deliver the Goods and/or perform the Services within the stipulated time, the VENDOR shall immediately notify PURCHASER in writing should any delay be foreseen thereby.
+Without prejudice to the VENDOR’s obligation to deliver the Goods and/or perform the Works and Services within the stipulated time, the VENDOR shall immediately notify PURCHASER in writing of any delay.

 Notwithstanding any other rights and remedies available to PURCHASER under this Agreement or otherwise, PURCHASER may cancel or vary the Purchase Order upon receiving the above notice from the VENDOR or upon VENDOR's failure to deliver the Goods and/or to perform the Services on or before the scheduled Delivery Date or such other date as may be subsequently agreed by parties without any liability against any losses, costs, expenses or damages that may be incurred by VENDOR pursuant to the cancellation or variation of the Purchase Order.